shirjeelafzal/assignment/README.md

 # Project: Groq-based AI Summarization and Study Plan Generator

-This project uses the Groq API to summarize sections of a book and generate personalized study plans.
+This project uses either the Groq API or OpenAI API to summarize sections of a book and generate personalized study plans.
 The project includes two main tasks:
 - **Task 1**: Summarizing the book *Crime and Punishment* by chunking text, generating intermediate summaries, and combining them into a final summary.
 - **Task 2**: Creating a customized study plan based on student details and preferences using a structured prompt template.